Learn about Nubian culture

 The Bembe Hills Primary School provides education for children up to grade seven.
 There are academics and after school clubs like writing.
 In 1958, the village parents created the school, and since then it has gone through many transformations.
 Part of the funding comes from tourism.
 The school’s current needs include books and sports equipment.
 Here’s some trivia… The language of East Africa is Swahili, textbooks are in English, and tribes also have a unique language.

 Due to war and HIV there are many orphans in Uganda.
 The Elohim Child Development Association created a semi-self-sustaining home for some of these orphans.
-We met staff members Duncan and Hope and had a tour of the grounds.
+We met staff members and had a tour of the grounds.
 Unfortunately we didn’t get to meet the 35 kids that live there because we visited when they were at school.
 The first thing that stood out was the cool paintings on the driveway walls.
 There were diagrams of the carbon cycle, nitrogen cycle, digestive system, human body, and more.
 In 2011 – 2012, the group planted a garden with vegetables along with popo guava, mango, orange, avocado, cassava, and passion fruit.
 They also have a fish pond to produce fish for food.
 The kids learn, music, dance, and drama; and they conduct performances to earn money for food clothing and medicine.

 Mama Milly’s House